SURYASNAIR1/AUTOSAR/AUTOSAR SecOC Part-1 | Secure On-board Communication | AUTOSAR | AUTOMOTIVE Embedded.md

 - Adds security to the onboard communication

-- Freshnessc- Adding counter or freshness period
+- Freshness- Adding counter or freshness period

 - Authenticity - Adding MAC or signature